Zusier/Zusiers-optimization-Batch/README.md

 This batch file was made for personal use to decrease time tweaking pc's, but I felt not many stable and effective batch files existed, so I oriented it to the user.
 Because the batch is in early use and creation, the bat may be unstable.
 I have tested the .bat on MANY VMs and it seems to run fine.
 If you seem to find an issue, report it [here.](https://github.com/Zusier/Zusiers-optimization-Batch/issues/new)

-If you would like to join my Performance Server, [join here!](https://discord.gg/xqDsxtRv9E)

 # How do I use it?
 1. Go to [Releases](https://github.com/Zusier/Zusiers-optimization-Batch/releases) and download it
-2. Unzip Bat.zip
+2. Unzip the .zip
-3. Run Zusier AIO.bat as admin (though it will prompt you if you don't anyway)
+3. Run Zusier AIO.bat as admin
-4. let it run and type Y or N when questions are asked
+4. let it run and type Y or N when questions are asked, read them don't blindly click Y
 5. Enjoy :)

 # What Does This Do?